-This staff operates and maintains machinery.
+This staff operates and maintains a variety of state-of-the-art systems such as the vessel's power plant; environmental systems; and the heating, ventilation, air conditioning system.
 Together, deck and engine staffs include officers, carpenters, seamen, maintenance workers, electricians, engineers, repairmen, plumbers, and incinerator operators.

 This department, one of the largest on board, is concerned with the comfort of all passengers.
 The food staff includes specially trained chefs who prepare meals, ranging from gourmet dinners to more casual fare poolside.
 The wait staff serves guests in the formal dining room and provides room service.
 Wine stewards help passengers with wine choices, and are responsible for maintaining proper inventories aboard the ship.
 Bartenders mix and serve drinks at many stations throughout the ship.
 From simple blocks of ice, sculptors create works of art that are used to decorate dining room buffets.
 The housekeeping staff is composed of executive housekeepers and room attendants who keep cabins and staterooms orderly, supply towels and sheets, and maintain public areas throughout the ship.